With property prices rapidly increasing over the past few years, many people wonder whether it is still worth saving for a home deposit.

 This will determine the type of property you can afford and in what location.

 You can use our free Borrowing Power Calculator to work this out!

 Unless you are exceptionally fortunate, it may be your initial purchase will be a stepping stone, to what you truly want further down the track!

-But it will still be a home and at least, you will be in the game!
+But it will still be a home and you will be in the game!